-- (3) Includes (i) 10,500 shares held individually by Mr. Crockett, (ii) 67,500 shares of common stock underlying vested options received in connection with the conversion of Mr. Crockett's SARs and (iii) 26,700 shares held by the ESOP and allocated to Mr. Crockett's account.
-Following the completion of this offering, each ESOP participant will have the right to direct the ESOP trustee to vote the shares allocated to his or her account on all matters requiring the vote of our shareholders and as an ESOP participant, Mr. Crockett may be deemed the beneficial owner of such shares. - (4) Includes (i) 15,000 shares of common stock underlying vested options received in connection with the conversion of Mr. Deterding's SARs and (ii) 18,030 shares held by the ESOP and allocated to Mr. Deterding's account.
-Following the completion of this offering, each ESOP participant will have the right to direct the ESOP trustee to vote the shares allocated to his or her account on all matters requiring the vote of our shareholders and as an ESOP participant, Mr. Deterding may be deemed the beneficial owner of such shares. - (5) Includes (i) 2,369,790 shares held by Mr. Griffith, (ii) 66,000 shares of common stock underlying vested options received in connection with the conversion of Mr. Griffith's SARs and (iii) 88,140 shares held by the ESOP and allocated to Mr. Griffith's account.
-Following the completion of this offering, each ESOP participant will have the right to direct the ESOP trustee to vote the shares allocated to his or her account on all matters requiring the vote of our shareholders and as an ESOP participant, Mr. Griffith may be deemed the beneficial owner of such shares. - (6) Includes (i) 109,500 shares held individually by Mr. Newsom, (ii) 750 shares held for the benefit of Mr. Newsom's minor child, (iii) 123,000 shares of common stock underlying vested options received in connection with the conversion of Mr. Newsom's SARs, and (iv) 71,490 shares held by the ESOP and allocated to Mr. Newsom's account.
-Following the completion of this offering, each ESOP participant will have the right to direct the ESOP trustee to vote the shares allocated to his or her account on all matters requiring the vote of our shareholders and as an ESOP participant, Mr. Newsom may be deemed the beneficial owner of such shares. - (7) Includes (i) 4,500 shares held individually by Ms. Newsom, (ii) 27,000 shares of common stock underlying vested options received in connection with the conversion of Ms. Newsom's SARs and (iii) 11,400 shares held by the ESOP and allocated to Ms. Newsom's account.
-Following the completion of this offering, each ESOP participant will have the right to direct the ESOP trustee to vote the shares allocated to his or her account on all matters requiring the vote of our shareholders and as an ESOP participant, Ms. Newsom may be deemed the beneficial owner of such shares. - (8) Following the completion of this offering, each ESOP participant will have the right to direct the ESOP trustee to vote the shares allocated to his or her account on all matters requiring the vote of our shareholders.
+- (3) Includes (i) 10,500 shares held individually by Mr. Crockett, (ii) 70,500 shares of common stock underlying vested options received in connection with the conversion of Mr. Crockett's SARs and (iii) 26,700 shares held by the ESOP and allocated to Mr. Crockett's account.
+Following the completion of this offering, each ESOP participant will have the right to direct the ESOP trustee to vote the shares allocated to his or her account on all matters requiring the vote of our shareholders and as an ESOP participant, Mr. Crockett may be deemed the beneficial owner of such shares. - (4) Includes (i) 2,369,790 shares held by Mr. Griffith, (ii) 72,000 shares of common stock underlying vested options received in connection with the conversion of Mr. Griffith's SARs and (iii) 88,140 shares held by the ESOP and allocated to Mr. Griffith's account.
+Following the completion of this offering, each ESOP participant will have the right to direct the ESOP trustee to vote the shares allocated to his or her account on all matters requiring the vote of our shareholders and as an ESOP participant, Mr. Griffith may be deemed the beneficial owner of such shares. - (5) Includes (i) 109,500 shares held individually by Mr. Newsom, (ii) 750 shares held for the benefit of Mr. Newsom's minor child, (iii) 129,000 shares of common stock underlying vested options received in connection with the conversion of Mr. Newsom's SARs, and (iv) 71,490 shares held by the ESOP and allocated to Mr. Newsom's account.
+Following the completion of this offering, each ESOP participant will have the right to direct the ESOP trustee to vote the shares allocated to his or her account on all matters requiring the vote of our shareholders and as an ESOP participant, Mr. Newsom may be deemed the beneficial owner of such shares. - (6) Includes (i) 4,500 shares held individually by Ms. Newsom, (ii) 27,000 shares of common stock underlying vested options received in connection with the conversion of Ms. Newsom's SARs and (iii) 11,400 shares held by the ESOP and allocated to Ms. Newsom's account.
+Following the completion of this offering, each ESOP participant will have the right to direct the ESOP trustee to vote the shares allocated to his or her account on all matters requiring the vote of our shareholders and as an ESOP participant, Ms. Newsom may be deemed the beneficial owner of such shares. - (7) Following the completion of this offering, each ESOP participant will have the right to direct the ESOP trustee to vote the shares allocated to his or her account on all matters requiring the vote of our shareholders.
 In the event that a participant does not direct the ESOP trustee on how to vote his or her allocated shares, the ESOP trustee may determine how such shares are voted or the shares may not be voted.
 Shares held by the ESOP that are not allocated to the participants' accounts will be voted in the same proportion as the shares allocated to participants' accounts.
-The business address for our ESOP is 5219 City Bank Parkway, Lubbock, Texas 79407. - (9) Includes (i) 1,208,700 shares of common stock held individually and (ii) 201,300 shares held through Henry TAW LP, all of which are subject to a voting agreement and irrevocable proxy pursuant to which Richard D. Campbell exercises voting authority.
+The business address for our ESOP is 5219 City Bank Parkway, Lubbock, Texas 79407. - (8) Includes (i) 1,208,700 shares of common stock held individually and (ii) 201,300 shares held through Henry TAW LP, all of which are subject to a voting agreement and irrevocable proxy pursuant to which Richard D. Campbell exercises voting authority.